 Calm your nerves with answers to the most commonly asked questions among new patients.

-Your first visit usually takes between 30 to 45 minutes to complete because we exam each patient's body and run necessary tests.
+The first visit usually requires 30 to 45 minutes of a new patient's time.
 The following appointments usually last 10 to 15 minutes.

 What's the difference between a chiropractor and a medical doctor?